gfk-ba/datateam-test-1/README.md

 #### Aggregation syntax

-It is left to the implementer to decide how aggregrations are supplied to the program.
+It is left to the implementer to decide how aggregations are supplied to the program.
 For example, the syntax might look like this:

     AVG <aggregation attribute> <grouping attribute>
     MIN <aggregation attribute> <grouping attribute>